shanghong/Multiband-RF-pulse-Design/README.md

 It is hosted on this open-source, collaborative platform in order to encourage everyone in the MRI research community to contribute tools that will help our field rapidly progress.

-Some public MRI toolboxes are used, including
+Some public MRI packages written in MATLAB by other authors are used, including

     A RF pulse design toolbox developed by John Pauly using the Shinnar-Le Roux algorithm.
 Reference: Pauly J, Le Roux P, Nishimra D, Macovski A. Parameter relations for the Shinnar-Le Roux selective excitation pulse design algorithm.
 IEEE Tr Medical Imaging 1991; 10(1):53-65. http://rsl.stanford.edu/research/software.html